kubevela/kubevela.github.io/docs/platform-engineers/addon/addon-cue.md

 }
 ```

 In this example, the name of the namespace defined in `spec.components[0].properties.objects[0]` in this application is determined by `parameter.namespace`, which means that its name will be dynamically rendered by the `namespace` parameter when the addon is enabled.
-If you want the created namespace to be my-namespace, you can run the following command:
+If you want the created namespace to be `my-namespace`, you can run the following command:

 ```shell
 $ vela addon enable <addon-name> namespace=my-namespace